 Library staff at the Visited Library must make every reasonable effort to verify the eligibility of the GIL Express borrower.
 There will be times when an eligible patron is not in the Home Library’s patron database.
 There will also be times when a patron was eligible for GIL Express when the request was placed but may no longer be eligible when the book becomes available.
 The Visited Library should call the patron's Home Library to determine the patron's eligibility.
 If the patron's Home Library has not vouched for that patron, the Home Library is not responsible for any incurred obligations.

 Overdue fines are not charged for GIL Express.
-Patrons will be invoiced for the price of lost or damaged items, price set by the local Holding/Owning Library, plus the system wide processing fee of $35.00.
-If the Holding Library charges an overdue recall fine then the GIL Express patron is also subject to that fine if appropriate.
+Patrons will be invoiced for the price of lost or damaged items; invoices should include the price set by the local Holding/Owning Libarary plus the system-wide processing fee of $35.00.
+If the Holding Library charges an overdue recall fine, then the GIL Express patrons are also subject to that fine.
 Since the average cost of an item varies significantly among institutions, the Holding Library will set the price of the lost item.
 The processing fee is standard across the system.
 If the Holding Library charges its patrons an overdue recall fine or a service charge then that same fine or fee will apply to GIL Express patrons.

 If a Holding Library opts to charge recall fines for GIL Express items, the fine will be $2.50 per day per item.
 The decision to charge recall fines is a local one.
-If recall fines are charged, the amount is standard across the system, as set by the USG Library Directors.
+If recall fines are charged, the amount is standard across the system.

 If a patron changes schools, the obligation that caused the block at the first Home Library will remain on the patron's record.
 At present, there is no automated way to enforce a block when a patron changes schools even though the policy supports the process.

 There are locally applied limits as well aggregate limits for GIL Express patrons.
-Each Holding Library will be able to place its own local limit on many of the GIL Express patron activities.
+Each Holding Library will be able to place its own local limit on many GIL Express patron activities.
 Reaching the local limit will cause the patron to be blocked only at the local library where the limit has been reached.
-System-wide there will be aggregate limits placed on the same patron activities.
+System-wide, there will be aggregate limits placed on the same patron activities.
 When the patron reaches the aggregate limit set for the system, the patron will be blocked from all GIL Express activities.
 The aggregate is a compilation of all like activities within the system.
-Neither a local nor an aggregate GIL Express block will block the patron at their Home Library.

 The aggregate number of items that can be circulated is 100.
 The aggregate limit block will not block the patron at the Home Library.